Yishun99/vrp-espprc/README.md

 Backtracking + Branch and Bound

 ## Introduction
-This is a implementation of the "An Exact Algorithm for the Elementary Shortest Path Problem with Resource Constraints".
+An implementation of "An Exact Algorithm for the Elementary Shortest Path Problem with Resource Constraints".